vinmenn/DudeLib/README.md

 ##Description
 This library is a completely software solution for remote uploading of compiled sketches into connected Arduinos.
-Dudelib can upload a sketch using standard optiboot bootloader if a normal serial line is used (with DTR line to reset Arduino), or using a lightly modified optiboot found (here) could send a sketch through a local RS485 network.
+Dudelib can upload a sketch using standard optiboot bootloader if a normal serial line is used (with DTR line to reset Arduino), or using a lightly modified optiboot you could send a sketch through a local RS485 network.

 ##How it works
 The bootloader normally starts after a hw/sw reset.
 If the reset is sw (eg. watchdog) it jumps direcly to